Major League II: Box office

-The movie debuted at number 1 at the US box office, knocking out D2: The Mighty Ducks, another sports comedy featuring Major League star Charlie Sheen's brother, Emilio Estevez.
+The movie debuted at number one at the US box office, knocking out D2: The Mighty Ducks, another sports comedy featuring Major League star Charlie Sheen's brother, Emilio Estevez.
 In the United States and Canada, the movie grossed a total of $30,626,182 at the box office.
+It also opened at number one in Japan, where it remained for three weeks.
 Worldwide, it grossed $53.2 million.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 5% based on 21 reviews, with an average rating of 3.3/10.
+On Rotten Tomatoes Major League II holds an approval rating of 5% based on 21 reviews, with an average rating of 3.3/10.
 The site's critics consensus states: "Striking out on every joke, Major League II is a lazy sequel that belongs on the bench."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-In one of the lone positive reviews of the film, Rick Vanderknyff of Los Angeles Times wrote: "If that basic plot is at the core of just about every sports movie ever made, a slight variation often fuels their sequels.
+In one of the few positive reviews of the film, Rick Vanderknyff of Los Angeles Times wrote: "If that basic plot is at the core of just about every sports movie ever made, a slight variation often fuels their sequels.
 The team, spoiled by success, starts to get cocky, distracted by the temptations of fame, and loses sight of the things that made it a winner in the first place--only to regain its balance in time for the rousing big-game finale."